 Time to Harvest Some Sunflower Seeds

-Thanks to each sunflower plant producing 1,000 to 2,000 seeds, you'll easily have enough seeds to save for planting next year, to grow your own sunflower microgreens all winter long, and even to leave out for the birds.
+Since each sunflower plant produces so many seeds, you'll easily have enough seeds to save for planting next year, to grow your own sunflower microgreens all winter long, and even to leave out for the birds.
 If you're enjoying the seeds as snacks, the numbers won't seem quite as impressive, of course, unless you've grown your own sunflower field.

 But even if you save just enough for a couple snacks a week, you’ll still be amazed that all of those seeds came from just one little seed.
 Nothing reminds you of the magic of the garden quite like holding a handful of seeds it took you months to grow.